Korean or Japanese: Which One to Learn?

 Korean has more varieties of sounds than Japanese, except for one /z/ consonant.
 So, when you learn Korean, you will discover many Japanese sounds and some new ones.

-But some of these sounds can be hard to distinguish, and some Korean characters sound comparable but have different meanings.
+However, some of these sounds can be hard to distinguish, and some Korean characters sound comparable but have different meanings.

-For instance, the Korean alphabet ‘ㄱ’ (said like ‘g’ in ‘again’) and ‘ㄲ’ (said like ‘g’ in ‘gang’) has a very tiny difference in articulation.
+For instance, the Korean alphabet ‘ㄱ’ (said like ‘g’ in ‘again’) and ‘ㄲ’ (said like ‘g’ in ‘gang’) have a very tiny difference in articulation.
 But it makes a massive difference to the term’s meaning.

 Japanese has only five vowels and a few simple consonants, making it easier to pronounce.
 It is also phonetic, which means you can write any phrase or sentence if you know at least one of the Kana syllabaries.